Saikat5943/mern-booking-app/mern-booking-app-main/README.md

     - Start the frontend application: `npm run dev`.
     - The application should now be running on `http://localhost:5173` but verify this in your command line terminal

 ## Running Automated Tests

 1. **MongoDB Setup**:
     - You will ideally want to create a new mongoDb database for your tests to run against.
-This is to keep the data stable
+This is to keep the data stable.
     - Sign up for an account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-    - Create a new project (e.g e2e tests)
+    - Create a new project (e.g. e2e tests)
     - Create a new cluster and follow the instructions to set up a new database.
     - Once set up, obtain your MongoDB connection string and add it to the `MONGODB_CONNECTION_STRING` variable in your `.env.e2e` file.